joelr/developer.everydayhero.com/content/overview.md

 ---
 ## Environments

 We have two environments available for use: sandbox and production.
-Sandbox should be used when initiating any integration work with the Everyday Hero API.
+Sandbox should be used when initiating any integration work with the everydayhero API.
 Once development and appropriate QA has been completed we will provide you with production credentials.

 Sandbox: [https://edheroz.com](https://edheroz.com)